dhthwy/r/README.md

 I'm not gonna actually give any moment of my time to them.

-I'm gonna violate their privacy to the fullest extent.
+I'm gonna violate their trust and privacy to the fullest extent.

 I don't actually fulfill any promises.